Renat9s/tryhackme/A wonderland.md

 anyway. its a python script we see at the top that the random module is being imported (it's a built-in module that you can use to generate random variables, such as random numbers)

+we could take advantage of one neat trick that python will do when its trying to import modules because python searches for modules,

+in 3 different places, it will serach for modules and libraries and packages. in the current directory of the script that you're trying to run!

 1 :